Email FacebookTwitterMenu burgerClose thin

 Creating a living trust is similar from state to state but the process does depend on local rules.
 Follow these six basic steps to make a living trust in the Peach State:

 1. Choose the type of trust you’re going to form: For single people, a single trust is likely the right choice.
-If you’re married, a joint trust might make more sense.
+A joint trust might make more sense for married couples.
 A joint trust can hold jointly owned property like cars and homes, plus anything that either spouse independently owns.

-2. Take stock of your property and assets: Most things you own, including stocks, bonds, and family heirlooms like jewelry, can go inside the trust.
+2. Take stock of your property and assets: All type of property can go inside the trust.
+It can range from stocks and bonds, to real estate, to family heirlooms like jewelry.
 Now is also the time to gather relevant paperwork for your property, such as car titles or home deeds.

-3. Pick a trustee to distribute the contents of your trust when you die: You can either give this title to someone else right away or name yourself as trustee and pick a successor trustee to take over the job when you die.
+3. Pick a trustee to distribute the contents of your trust when you die: You can either give this title to someone else right away or name yourself as trustee.
+If you do it yourself you still must pick a successor trustee to take over the job when you die.
 Most people choose a child or another relative to be their trustee.

 4. Draw up the trust document: You can do this online with a program or get the help of a lawyer.

-5. Get the document notarized: Sign the document before a notary public.
+5. Get the document notarized: You must sign the document in the presence of a notary public.

-6. Put your property into the trust: This does take some paperwork, so while you can do it by yourself a lawyer may be useful.
+6. Put your property into the trust: This does take some paperwork, so hiring a lawyer may be useful.

 How Much Does It Cost to Create a Living Trust in Georgia?